konrantos/naive-bayes-classifier-from-scratch/README.md

 # Naive Bayes Classifier — From Scratch

+> Course project for **Machine Learning** (8th semester) — Department of Informatics and Telecommunications, University of Ioannina.

 This project implements a full Naive Bayes Classifier (NBC) **from scratch** in Python, without using external libraries such as `scikit-learn`.
 The implementation is designed to demonstrate how NBC works under the hood, including both **discrete** and **continuous** features.

 ## Key Features